Our Lips are Sealed

 “Um, yeah,” Madeline replied.
 “I’m just trying to…”

 “Sort out your feelings?”
-Aya said bluntly, taking glances at the redhead in between bites.
+Aya said bluntly, glancing at Madeline in between bites.

 This was not at all the way Madeline pictured this conversation going.
 She suddenly remembered she still needed to let Cameron know she had made it inside.
 The last thing she needed is for him to get antsy and rush in.